cseAtIITK/admissions-website/src/index.md

 jumbotron: yes
 ---

 Welcome to the admissions webpage.
+The
-The department of computer science and Engineering at IIT Kanpur offers a unique opportunity for pursuing higher studies, whether it is M.Tech or a Ph.D.
+[department of Computer Science and Engineering][cse] at [IIT Kanpur][iitk] offers a unique opportunity for pursuing higher studies, whether it is M.Tech or a Ph.D.
 Some of the reasons why you should consider joining our department is

 1. **Flexible course structure:** Our post graduate program places the emphasis on electives and thesis.
 For students who want to refresh